 The easiest thing to overlook when installing or fixing a car stereo system is the memory wire.
 Usually, a small yellow wire is part of the wiring harness.
 This wire has a constant flow of power to it.
 When it is not connected or broken, the stereo system will reset every time it loses power.

-The most unfortunate way a stereo system will not work is when the head unit has become faulty, usually as a cause of surges, liquid damage, or just age.
+The most unfortunate way a stereo system will not work is when the radio has become faulty, usually as a cause of surges, liquid damage, or just age.

-When everything else in the car is working correctly, the wires are correct, and the fuse is brand new, this usually implies that something has gone wrong with the head unit.
+When everything else in the car is working correctly, the wires are correct, and the fuse is brand new, this usually implies that something has gone wrong with the car stereo.
 Replacing this in modern cars can require hours of work and should only be done if you are incredibly confident.

 Fortunately, most stereo systems that break in this manner can be replaced with only a few screws.